 - a.
 Students are required to submit work which is authentic, i.e. it must be their own work. - b.
-Students must submit their own work and are not permitted to copy the work or ideas of another person, or source, or Artificial Intelligence (AI) and submit it as their own work. - c.
+Students must submit their own work and are not permitted to copy the work or ideas of another person, source, or Artificial Intelligence (AI) and submit it as their own work. - c.
 Students are not permitted to allow another student to copy all or part of their work even when working in groups. - d.
 Students must not seek assistance that would invalidate the authenticity of their work. - e.
-It is the student's responsibility to show, if required, that the work he/she has submitted is his/her own work, i.e. that it is authentic. - f.
-Students must clearly identify and reference quotes and the ideas of other people including any information obtained from an online source. - g.
+It is the student's responsibility to show, if required, that the work he/she has submitted is his/her own work, i.e. that it is authentic.
+This may include an interview. - f.
+Students must clearly identify and reference quotes and the ideas of other people including any information obtained from an online source or valid use of AI. - g.
 Students may be required to sign an authenticity declaration and/or submit their work electronically through 'Turnitin' and/or sit in a particular place and/or provide their preparatory notes (sketches etc) to establish authenticity. - h.
-Submissions that are considered to be plagiarised will be referred to the Principal's Nominee following the initial review by the teacher and the Head of Department/Faculty. - i.
+Submissions that are considered to be plagiarised will be reported to the Principal's Nominee following the initial review by the teacher and the Head of Department/Faculty.
+Any appeals will be managed by the Principal's Nominee. - i.
 Submissions that are confirmed as plagiarised will be assessed as Not Achieved and students may incur additional sanctions.